 Robert J. Lang describes this paper as “Thin, strong, crisp, takes a crease and isn’t overly weakened by folding.”

-It’s a very thin paper and ranges between 20 to 50 gsm.
+It’s a very thin paper and ranges between 20 to 50 GSM.
 The thickness can vary from sheet to sheet since it’s all handmade.
-The paper is made from a variety of different plant fibres including Abaca, Hemp, Flax, Cotton, Liene, Kozo, Gampi and Mitsumata all blended together.
-The most common size of this paper is 40cm x 50cm but other sizes are available.
+The paper is made from various plant fibers, including Abaca, Hemp, Flax, Cotton, Liene, Kozo, Gampi, and Mitsumata, all blended together.
+The most common size of this paper is 40cm x 50cm, but other sizes are available.

 - It’s super easy to use and perfect for folding complex models.